 It comes standard with 16 preloaded workouts in its built-in blue backlit LCD screen.
 For an additional $10 per month, you can gain access to Nautilus’ Explore the World app.

 When it comes to standing behind its equipment, no other brand offers more in terms of warranties.
-Backed by a lifetime warranty on frame and motor, 3-year deck, parts and electronics, and one-year labor warranty, the Sole F63 is a reliable choice for walking to moderate-use running.
+Backed by a lifetime warranty on the frame and motor; 3-year deck, parts, and electronics; and one-year labor warranty, the Sole F63 ($999) is a reliable choice as a running or walking treadmill.

 It’s no coincidence that the most durable treadmill also happens to be the one without a motor.
 As one user review so aptly said, “It’s built like a tank.”
-Non-motorized treadmills use a curved belt and the power of your feet move the belt.
-This means fewer parts and less chance of repair.
+Manual treadmills use a curved running belt, and the power of your feet moves the belt.
+This means fewer parts and less need for repair.

 It uses replaceable batteries for its control panel but no power outlet is required, letting you put this unit anywhere.

 It’s a different kind of running workout.
 Some of your effort is put toward moving the tread.
-TrueForm claims you’ll burn 44 percent more calories than with a motorized treadmill.
+TrueForm ($2,995 on sale) claims you’ll burn 44% more calories than with a motorized treadmill.

 If I ever win the lottery, this is the treadmill I’d put in my new beachfront mansion.
-Designed for top commercial settings and athletic performance labs, the Woodway ELG is the ultimate high-end treadmill.
+Designed for top commercial settings and athletic performance labs, the Woodway 4Front ($8,299+) is the ultimate high-end treadmill.

-If live classes by fit, attractive, world-class instructors motivates you to put on your running shoes and get it done, then check out the Peloton Tread.
-More commonly known for its Peloton Bike, the company launched the Tread model to bring it connected-fitness concept to running.
+If participating in live classes led by fit, attractive, world-class instructors motivates you to put on your running shoes and get it done, then check out the Peloton Tread ($2,495+).
+More commonly known for its Peloton Bike, the company launched the Tread model to bring its connected-fitness concept to running.

 Broadcast through a beautiful 32-inch 1080p HD screen, the Peloton model is one of the best-looking treadmills we found.
 Access to a full suite of live and archived classes is an additional $39 per month on top of the cost of the treadmill.